zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 #### <u> Discussion: </u>
-With the introduction of the model selectied features, our predictor performed slightly better than in Part 2.
-The random forest model performed with an accurcy of $60$% while the gradient boosted trees performed at $57.37$%.
+With the introduction of the model selected features, our predictor performed slightly better than in Part 2.
+The random forest model performed with an accuracy of $60$% while the gradient boosted trees performed at $57.37$%.
 In this post, we've seen the general random forest outperform its gradient boosted tree counterpart.

 ### <u> Conclusion </u>
-In this blog post, we created random forests and gradient boosted trees to predict football matches depending on a certain set of explanatory varibles (features).
+In this blog post, we created random forests and gradient boosted trees to predict football matches depending on a certain set of explanatory variables (features).
 We began with a simple approach, until we dove deeper into the relationships between some of the additional features.
-When we performed feature selection, our performanced peaked with an accuracy of $60$%.
+When we performed feature selection, our performance peaked with an accuracy of $60$%.
 In the future, we hope to perform a simple yet informative time series analysis of the variables that we believe will have serial correlation.
 For instance, the variable $\textbf{HST}$ may be affected with time.
 This is because the performance of a team changes as the months and years go on; they may increase or decrease depending.
 If we can build a simple pre-classifier to predict, with a certain confidence, the amount of goals the home team will shoot on target, we can have a better handle on the result of the match.
 This logic follows for a few of the other variables as well.
 This analysis will occur in future work.